 If you are looking to purchase your first real estate property or you’re searching for refinancing information and options for your current property, the mortgage quest can become overwhelming and complicated.

-Google trends shows that What is a mortgage?
-What is PMI and APR?
-Should I refinance? are all examples of the most searched for mortgage-related enquiries during the past year in the United States.
+Google trends show that; What is a mortgage?
+What are PMI and APR?
+Should I refinance? are all examples of the most searched for mortgage-related inquiries during the past year in the United States.

 Understanding the terminology

 First of all, even getting to grips with all the mortgage lingo can be tricky.
 This is why the overview tab displays key ideas and explanations, such as yearly percentage rates, customizable mortgage rates, or appraisal fees, that are commonly used in the mortgage business.
 You can also filter your search results by relevant categories.
 Then if you click on the information button which is scattered throughout the mortgage feature you will be presented with different tips and advice to support your payment and budget calculations.

 For home hunters searching for relevant insights on getting started or closing an agreement, Google teamed up with the US Consumer Financial Protection Bureau (CFPB) to offer the main steps involved in obtaining a mortgage via the process tab.
 Regardless of what stage you are in on your journey towards getting a mortgage, you can choose a step to access a variety of relevant information and useful advice from the Consumer Financial Protection Bureau.
 And to give you a helping hand with moving to the next stage in your mortgage journey you can use a list of trending and approved tips and steps to lead you on the way.

 When you are ready to calculate your purchase budget or monthly payments, you can use Google’s mortgage calculator tool to give accurate estimates based on current average mortgage rates and your credit rating.
 Just set your criteria, for example, credit score, location, and loan term, to find out which payment plan best suits your needs and circumstance.